 This entry is outdated and under revision.
 Please check back later.

-Initial assessments should be multi-sectoral in character and the teams should include expertise in public health, nutrition, WASH and shelter / site planning.
+Initial rapid assessments should be multi-sectoral in character and the teams should include expertise in public health, nutrition, WASH, shelter / site planning and protection

 Emergency public health interventions must be evidence-based, needs-based and context-specific.
-Ideally following the multi-sectoral needs assessment for refugee emergencies (NARE), a more detailed initial health and nutrition assessment is conducted.
-This examines refugees' most immediate health problems and needs; reviews public health risks (disease outbreaks, malnutrition); and maps the resources that are available and the resources that are needed to deliver effective assistance.
-The Health Assessment should be carried out by public health technical experts with appropriate qualifications and relevant experience.
+Following the Needs Assessment in Refugee Emergencies (NARE) a more detailed health and nutrition assessment should be conducted.
+This examines refugees' most immediate health problems and needs; reviews public health risks (disease outbreaks, malnutrition, access gaps); and maps the resources that are available and the resources that are needed to deliver effective assistance.
+The health needs assessments should be carried out by public health technical experts with relevant experience.